I write these words from a chair

 though I’ve never been one for heirlooms,

-have little patience for clutter,
+have little patience for clutter—

 a tendency that borders on compulsion.

-Yet the chair remains.
+Still, the chair remains.

 Out of place in my bedroom,

-incongruous with a small desk,
+awkward beside a small desk,

-where I now sit at the keyboard,
+where I sit at the keyboard,

 writing these words.